KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

 Research Interests
 ======
-My main research goal is to build generalized Large Language Models (LLMs) that can perform well equally in any tasks.
+My main research goal is to build generalized Large Language Models (LLMs) that can perform equally well in any resourced-settings for any tasks.

 In brief, I am interested in
 1. Utilizing <u>metadata</u> associated with the instances to predict the outputs with more confidence